-The primary legal mandates that give guidance to CSA's operations are Title II of the Americans with Disabilities Act of 1990, as amended in 2008 (ADA), and Sections 504 and 508 of the Rehabilitation Act of 1973.
+The primary legal mandates that give guidance to Center for Student Access' operations are Title II of the Americans with Disabilities Act of 1990, as amended in 2008 (ADA), and Sections 504 and 508 of the Rehabilitation Act of 1973.
 Additional laws, like the Fair Housing Act and the Architectural Barriers Act, help inform our understanding of the bigger picture, but don't apply directly to the population of students we serve or the work that we do at LCC.

 Americans with Disabilities Act